-From time to time I’m asked about loading resource spread curves into Deltek Cobra from outside sources.
-There isn’t much documentation about this topic other than a few mentions of the basics in the otherwise very comprehensive Deltek Cobra online help system.
+From time to time I’m asked about loading spread curves into Deltek Cobra from outside sources.
+There isn’t much documentation about this topic other than a few mentions of the basics.
+Otherwise the Deltek Cobra online help system is very comprehensive.

-The help system did say a few things that helped me get started with the latest capabilities available with Deltek Cobra 8.
-Though I should also way you can do this with the single file version of Cobra 5.+ too.
+The help system did say a few things that helped me get started.
+Particularly with the latest capabilities available with Deltek Cobra 8.
+Though I should also say you can do this with the single file version of Cobra 5.+ too.

 “The curve name entered in the resource file must match the curve name on the Spread Curves tab of the Application Preferences dialog box.”

 “Select this check box to specify a spread curve in the resource assignment file by entering the spread curve in the resource assignment file.”

 “Note: This option applies only if the Spread resource across activity dates check box is selected.”

 “Curve – This value is only available when you are importing data from a single file.
 If the Curve column is not selected, the values are spread using the linear curve.”